Money and Marriage Statistics – 20 Interesting Facts

 (Source: The New York Times)

-Money is often cited as one of the leading causes of divorce, and it’s not hard to see why.
-Financial problems can cause immense stress and put a strain on even the strongest relationships.
-And when couples are constantly arguing about money, it can take a toll on their marriage.
+Money frequently ranks among divorce’s leading causes, and the reasoning is clear.
+Financial problems create immense stress and strain even the strongest relationships.
+When couples constantly argue about money, it takes a significant toll on their marriage.

-If you’re constantly arguing with your spouse about money, it might be time to seek help from a financial planner or therapist.
-Otherwise, you could be putting your marriage at risk.
+If you’re constantly clashing with your spouse over finances, consider seeking help from a financial planner or therapist.
+Otherwise, your marriage could be at risk.

 9. In 2020, 75% of long-term couples who were previously financially faithful committed financial infidelity